 \section{Introduction}

-Large language models (LLMs)~\cite{vaswani2017attention,llama1,llama3} have demonstrated outstanding performance across a wide range of tasks.
+Large language models (LLMs)~\citep{vaswani2017attention,llama1,llama3} have demonstrated outstanding performance across a wide range of tasks.
 To accelerate inference, modern LLMs cache intermediate Key-Value (KV) states, avoiding redundant computation during autoregressive decoding.
 However, as the input context length increases, the KV cache grows rapidly, leading to substantial memory overhead and bandwidth pressure.
 In practice, the KV cache often becomes the primary bottleneck for long-context inference.
-Consequently, compressing the KV cache is crucial for efficient and scalable deployment of LLMs.
+Consequently, compressing the KV cache becomes essential for enabling efficient and scalable deployment of LLMs across real-world applications.

 To reduce the size of the KV cache, recent works explore compression along multiple axes.
-Multi-query attention~\cite{mqa} and grouped-query attention~\cite{ainslie2023gqa} reduce the number of heads by sharing keys and values.
-Quantization methods~\cite{atom} lower KV cache's precision, with some~\cite{kivi,kvquant} pushing KV representations down to 2 bits.
-Others~\cite{h2o, snapkv,xiao2023efficient,dong2024get} reduce the number of cached tokens by selecting only important ones, often based on attention scores.
-A few methods~\cite{chang2025xkv,liu2024minicache} further compress across layers by reusing KV states.
-These approaches highlight the multi-dimensional nature of KV cache compression, targeting heads, precision, sequence length, and depth.
+Multi-query attention~\citep{mqa} and grouped-query attention~\citep{ainslie2023gqa} reduce the number of heads by sharing keys and values.
+Quantization methods~\citep{atom} lower KV cache's precision, with some~\citep{kivi,kvquant} pushing KV representations down to 2 bits.
+Others~\citep{h2o, snapkv,xiao2023efficient,dong2024get} reduce the number of cached tokens by selecting only important ones, often based on attention scores.
+A few methods~\citep{chang2025xkv,liu2024minicache} further compress across layers by reusing KV states.
+These methods reveal the multi-dimensional structure of KV cache compression.